Hamburger Cross Icon

 Overview

 This cataloger reads entities from a Backstage instance via its REST API (/api/catalog/entities) and writes them into Lunar.
 Component entities populate .components (with owner, domain, tags); Domain entities populate .domains (description, owner).
 Use this when you run a Backstage instance and want Lunar to inherit its ownership/domain/tag metadata.
-Pair with backstage-catalog-info for per-repo catalog-info.yaml augmentation (component-cron, layerable).
+Pair with the separate backstage-catalog-info cataloger for per-repo catalog-info.yaml augmentation (component-cron, layerable).
 The per-repo backstage collector is a different shape entirely — it writes .catalog.native.backstage during local / CI Lunar runs.

 Synced Data